sunzeyucmu/FSE_Assignment/README.md

 (8.1:) Progress Bar at ERRORS(TO BE DONE);
 8.2: Finished JS Tutorial(Basic Part);  and Finished JS Objects section( with some notes)

+8.3:

+Finished JS Functions Section;

+Start to attend the online courses(video + slides + chanllenge(practice)) on CodeSchool.

+Progress Bar at Level 2...